Check out on Goodreads | Shop on Amazon

 Overall, this book was entertaining, and certainly was a nice distraction while I was unwinding before bed, but just fell a little short of my expectations going in on this one.
 It is available on Kindle Unlimited, which is super sweet, so if you have a subscription and want to test this story out without paying extra, yes please!
 I promise you, you’ll be distracted and entertained by a sweet romance, but it won’t sweep you away like I was hoping.

-Thank you Jacob Chance for the title, of course, and to Enticing Journey Book Promotions for the work you do 😄
+Thank you Jacob Chance for the title, of course, and to Enticing Journey Book Promotions all your work 😄

 Other reads you may enjoy…